Private ADHD assessments for children

-If you think your child may have ADHD an expert assessment will give a clear yes or no. It will also enable us to help your child in the most positive way, guiding you to the treatment that will help them best.
+If you think your child may have ADHD, an expert assessment will give you a clear answer.
+It will also enable us to help your child in the most positive way, guiding you to the treatment that will help them best.

-All our ADHD assessments and treatment sessions are carried out online.
-Here are the steps and what to expect.
+All our child ADHD assessments and treatment sessions are carried out online and aim to help your child manage their symptoms, move forward with confidence and live fulfilling lives.

 If you are a Bupa member please click here.